 - Select Course

-You are now looking at the Report View for the Sequence Blocks.
+You will be take to the Report View for the Sequence Blocks.

 From this screen you can do any of the following: